envalert@envalert.org

 1.0 Background

-Environmental Alert in partnership with Leibniz Centre for Agricultural Landscape Research (ZALF) from Germany, Wageningen University (WUR) from Netherlands, Jomo Kenyatta University of Agriculture and Technology (JKUAT), Advisory board: Solidaridad-NL, IITA, Kenya Bureau of Standards and National Environment Trust Fund (NETFUND) from Kenya, National Agricultural Research Organization (NARO) and Solidaridad Network from Uganda are implementing a project called “Sustainable Transition to Entrepreneurial Production in Agriculture through Upgrading” (STEP-UP).
-This project is implemented in Rwiimi sub county of Bunyangabu district and Birere and Ruaaga sub-counties of Isingiro district from 2019 to 2021 and it aims at identifying and implementing strategies to upgrade production, processing and marketing of cooking banana (matooke) in two districts of Uganda.
-It combines research- development- and outreach-oriented activities in five Work Packages (WPs), and implements sustainable intensification (SI) and market linkage (ML) strategies to enable small farm enterprises (SFEs) to step up towards food and nutrition security, sustainable development and income generation.
-STEP-UP employs a participatory multi-stakeholder approach where new technologies in cultivation, processing and packaging are implemented and assessed in mango and banana food value chains (FVC) in Kenya and Uganda respectively.
+Environmental Alert in partnership with Leibniz Centre for Agricultural Landscape Research (ZALF) from Germany, Wageningen University (WUR) from the Netherlands, Jomo Kenyatta University of Agriculture and Technology (JKUAT), Advisory board: Solidaridad-NL, IITA, Kenya Bureau of Standards, and National Environment Trust Fund (NETFUND) from Kenya, National Agricultural Research Organization (NARO), and Solidaridad Network from Uganda, implemented a project called “Sustainable Transition to Entrepreneurial Production in Agriculture through Upgrading” (STEP-UP).
+This project is implemented in Rwiimi sub-county of Bunyangabu district and Birere and Ruaaga sub-counties of Isingiro district from 2019 to 2021, and it aims at identifying and implementing strategies to upgrade production, processing, and marketing of cooking banana (matooke) in two districts of Uganda.
+It combines research, development, and outreach-oriented activities in five Work Packages (WPs), and implements sustainable intensification (SI) and market linkage (ML) strategies to enable small farm enterprises (SFEs) to step up towards food and nutrition security, sustainable development, and income generation.
+STEP-UP employs a participatory multi-stakeholder approach where new technologies in cultivation, processing, and packaging are implemented and assessed in mango and banana food value chains (FVC) in Kenya and Uganda, respectively.

 2.0 Project Objectives